Promises of Continuity: G2-Dyads

 Dysfunction: Irrational stubbornness in the face of changed circumstances or new information spoils perseverance.
 Distractions can lead to persevering becoming intermittent with loss of momentum.

-Consequence of Absence: Giving up far too easily and unnecessarily on relatively simple challenges, while complex or seemingly impossible challenges are unlikely to be commenced.
+Consequence of Absence: A person gives up far too easily and unnecessarily on relatively simple challenges; while complex or seemingly impossible challenges are unlikely to be commenced.

 Realize-G22